georgethoraninh/travel_chatbot/README.md

 The purpose of this project is to build a simple chatbot where a user can request flight prices through a conversation.

 Presentation of results can be found in this repo as well.
-Note that work is added onto this repo in a ongoing basis and so the slides represents progress during April 2020.
+Note that work added to this repo is an ongoing basis and so the slides represent progress during April 2020.

 ## Prerequsite
 Notebook and script are written in Python 3.
 The libraries used for this project are listed under the `requirements.txt` file.
 It is recommended to first set up a virtual environment and then install the libraries with: